 ShirtFix is not a t-shirt store so the ShirtFix t-shirt review will have a slightly different format but regardless I’ll still focus on ways to improve the site.

 The logo is not bad.
 The concept is clever enough I guess but somehow it doesn’t seem to work.
 Perhaps it’s because there is another “i” in the text that is not a syringe.
 The balance is off or something.
 I’m not sure.
 Or perhaps it is simply the suggestion of hard drugs and addiction which have very negative connotations for me and for most people I guess.
-It could be that the coloring and layout reminds me of one of my own even more poorly designed logos of the past.
+It could be that the coloring and layout remind me of one of my own even more poorly designed logos of the past.
 The coloring and font are similar.

-On the other hand, perhaps the logo is just fine but it just looks lonely up there on the top left hand side of the screen and the muted colors don’t help either.
+On the other hand, perhaps the logo is just fine but it just looks lonely up there on the top left-hand side of the screen and the muted colors don’t help either.

 Site Design – Home Page

-If you have been reading my reviews you know that I am a big fan of white space and ShirtFix has plenty of white space on the home page but it’s not really working.
+If you have been reading my reviews you know that I am a big fan of white space and ShirtFix has plenty of white space on the homepage but it’s not really working.
 It looks like there was a big white canvas but not enough elements to go on it.
 See the image below.
 (Please ignore the blue boxes.)

 There is text of varying sizes scattered about the page.
 I counted 7 sizes (not including the logo which has another 2): 9px, 10px, 12px, 13px, 14px, 16px and 18px.
 You might get away with varying font sizes if you had something to keep them apart but there is very little on this home page apart from the text.
-There is a logo, five images and a search box.
-At first glance you might think it is some type of meme search engine (or meme generator) because there is not one t-shirt image on the home page and the category of the week is internet memes.
+There are a logo, five images, and a search box.
+At first glance, you might think it is some type of meme search engine (or meme generator) because there is not one t-shirt image on the home page and the category of the week is internet memes.

 Site Design – Product Pages